Supervised Reward Inference: Proof of the Bayes Optimality of SRI

 \subsection{Convergence of SRI's optimal policies to Bayesian optimality}

 Finally, we conclude that any SRI algorithm satisfying our assumptions produces asymptotically Bayes-optimal policies.

-\begin{namedthm*}{Main Theorem} [Asymptotic Optimality of SRI Algorithms] Let $\mathcal{M}_R = (\mathcal{S}, \mathcal{A}, p, R, d_0, \gamma)$ be an MDP with random reward \(R\), which is drawn together with $\{\tau_n\}$ from a distribution $\mathcal{D_\mathcal{R}} \in \mathcal{P}(\mathcal{R} \times \mathcal{T}^N)$.
+\begin{namedthm*}{Main Theorem} [Asymptotic Optimality of SRI Algorithms] Let $\mathcal{M}_R = (\mathcal{S}, \mathcal{A}, p, R, d_0, \gamma)$ be an MDP with random reward \(R\), which is drawn together with $\{\tau_n\}$ from a distribution $\mathcal{D}_R \in \mathcal{P}(\mathcal{R} \times \mathcal{T}^N)$.

-\textbf{Claim:} Any SRI algorithm satisfying Assumptions \ref{ass:well-behaved}$-$\ref{ass:datacoverage} is asymptotically optimal in the sense that the policies it produces approach those that maximize the expected return under the posterior distribution of \(R\) given $\{\tau_n\}$.
+\textbf{Claim:} Any SRI algorithm that globally minimizes its empirical risk and satisfies Assumptions \ref{ass:well-behaved}$-$\ref{ass:datacoverage} is asymptotically optimal in the sense that the policies it produces approach those that maximize the expected return under the posterior distribution of \(R\) given $\{\tau_n\}$.

 \end{namedthm*}

 \paragraph{Uniform Convergence of Inferred Rewards} By Lemma \ref{lem:uniform}, we have that as \(K \to \infty\),